Picocrypt/Picocrypt/README.md

 <br>
 <p align="center"><img align="center" src="/images/screenshot.png" width="318" alt="Picocrypt"></p>

+> # ❄️ Project archived ❄️
+>
+> Picocrypt has been permanently archived and frozen into a read-only state.
+[Read the explanation](https://github.com/Picocrypt/Picocrypt/issues/134).
+>
+> **Picocrypt is still fully functional, stable, and secure as is.
+You can continue using it confidently.**
+>
+> Archiving Picocrypt doesn't mean there's anything wrong with it, just that I'm done working on it.

 # Downloads

 ℹ️ **You are highly recommended to read through the [Features](https://github.com/Picocrypt/Picocrypt?tab=readme-ov-file#features) section below to fully understand the features and limitations of Picocrypt before using it.** ℹ️